-Pro tip: You’ve gotta try spooning.
+Pro tip: Try spooning.
 Coming in from behind creates a tight space and requires extra length — which this type’s got — to reach.
 Spooning also works for anal and can be ramped up by adding a dildo for some DP action.
 You’re welcome.

 Regardless of race, a penis can be considerably different from the rest of the person it’s attached to.
 The same goes for vulvas and nipples.

-It’s all totally normal and has zero impact on function.
+It’s all totally common and has zero impact on function.